BachiLi/learning_halide_docs/docs/hello_halide.rst

 Each Halide function describes an *infinite* multi-dimensional domain of values.
-This means that, when accessing a Halide function, it always returns some value.
+This means that, when accessing a Halide function, it always returns some value or triggers an out-of-bound assertion.
 This has the benefit of memory safety -- Halide guarantees that you can never have buffer overrun issues that cause segmentation faults.
 This relieves the programmers from having to worry about the boundaries of a computation.

 To describe the multi-dimensional domain, we need to name the coordinates.
 ``Var`` is designed for this: